21pratyush/React_E-commerce_Web-app/README.md

 # E-commerce web-app [![Live Demo 👁️](https://img.shields.io/badge/Live%20Demo-View%20👁️-red)](https://e-commerce-react-web-app.netlify.app/)

-This project is only for hands-on React practice and learning.  ⚛️ 💻
+This project is only for hands-on React and Docker practice and learning.  ⚛️ 🐳 💻

 ## Table of Contents 📚